kin5/webbridge/README.md

   app.run()
 ```

-I'd wager that tearing down your Windows application has never been simpler.
+I'd wager that tearing down your win32gui application has never been simpler.

 # finally
 Provide some feedback if you're interested in helping out.
 I'm always open to criticism and contribution.